sjtcwdsj/biodiversity/README.md

 By storing pixel information from damaged habitats in this way, we can reduce the storage space to some extent.
 The proj4 of projection coordinate system of patchs.shp is always: **+proj=lcc +lat_0=0 +lon_0=105 +lat_1=30 +lat_2=62 +x_0=0 +y_0=0 +datum=WGS84 +units=m +no_defs +type=crs**

-sample.py provides a sample code for converting csv data to tif format.
+sample-totif.tif provides a sample code for converting csv data to tif format.

 The meanings of the columns in the csv file are as follows (Each row represents a damaged habitat pixel):
 | row     | col     | value   |cityinfo|year|{VU/NT/EN/CR}_num|